Vimlesh-2/Library-Management-System/README.md

 •	“3” for home renters (students who rent books for  reading)
 ________________________________________
 6. Daily Sales and Reading Report
-• Manager/Owner Report: The system generates a daily report detailing total income, sales, books rented or read inside the library, and overall transactions.
+• Manager/Owner Report: The system generates a daily report detailing the total income, sales, the books rented or read inside the library, and overall transactions.
 ________________________________________
 7. Handling Unavailable Books
 • Unavailability Notification: If a book is unavailable, the system notifies the manager with the book’s name and the quantity needed.